p-lr/TrekMe/Readme.md

 <img src="doc/images/menu-map-view-highlight.jpg" width="300">
 </p>

 Then select "Lock on position".
-Now, everytime the application gets a location update (approximately every second), the view centers on this new location.
+Now, everytime the application gets a location update (approximately every 2 seconds), the view centers on this new location.

 ### Visualize a recording in real time

 When you start a recording from the "GPX Record" option menu, the recording can be seen in real time on any map that covers your current area.
 It appears as an orange route.

 Even if you close TrekMe, you will find your live route the next time you open it, until you stop the recording.